 But there's more!

 We now have the ability to go lower level in the Network framework and create our own Swift WebSocket Server or provide custom client side WebSocket implementations.
-I'm currently working on a WebSocket server implementation based off the Advances in Networking WWDC talk.
+Please view my server implementation based off the Advances in Networking WWDC talk and a wonderful generic TCP Listener found in the credits.

-I have made a few projects recently with the new WebSocket APIs.
+I have made a few projects recently with the new WebSocket API's.
+To see an end to end implementation please open the WebSocket Workspace.
 While some of the Apple developer documentation is limited, it is fully usable and I'm excited to keep playing around!
 Feel free to borrow my implementation of a WebSocket wrapper.
 Please check out the comparison between Starscream and Apple's implementation of client side WebSockets, (Scarily similar).
 If you see anything you would like to add, have an issue with, or want to help out in any way, please submit a pull request or issue!